Updated: Feb 23

-On September 30, East Tennessee State University athletics department held a march for social justice.
+On Sept.
+30, the ETSU Athletics Department held a march for social justice.

-Among hundreds of athletes present, East Tennessee State University track and field athlete Kendra Whitehurst expressed how this initiative was a step in the right direction.
+Among hundreds of athletes present, ETSU track and field athlete Kendra Whitehurst expressed how this initiative was a step in the right direction.

-While multiple people are wondering what is next, Whitehurst expressed, “there can always be more done.”
+“While multiple people are wondering what is next, there can always be more done,” said Whitehurst.

-In the meantime, East Tennessee State University athletics have started a 12-part video series called “Jerseys for Social Justice.”
-Revealed on the East Tennessee State University athletics site, this 12-part series will include six black student athletes, two black coaches, and administrators within the athletics department.
+In the meantime, ETSU Athletics has started a 12-part video series called “Jerseys for Social Justice.”
+Revealed on the Athletics Department’s website, the series will include six black student athletes, two black coaches and administrators within the athletics department.

 During this catastrophe, ETSU has created a platform for their athletes to be informative.
 While some may view this as a small gesture, student athletes like Alyssa Ceja-Pena have felt that she made the right decision coming to ETSU.

 History has shown some of the disparities black people have had to deal with due to racism.
-The American Academy of Family Physicians addresses the topic of institutional racism in the health care system.
+The American Academy of Family Physicians addresses the topic of institutional racism in the healthcare system.

-“While segregation and discrimination based on race and ethnicity is no longer legal today, some organizations continue to discriminate based on insurance status, which also disproportionately impacts non-white populations,” The American Academy of Family Physicians revealed on their site.
+“While segregation and discrimination based on race and ethnicity is no longer legal today, some organizations continue to discriminate based on insurance status, which also disproportionately impacts non-white populations,” stated the AAFP on their website.

-East Tennessee State University athletics brings more diversity to the campus every year.
+ETSU Athletics brings more diversity to the campus every year.
 Although the physical cameras are not rolling behind the scenes, a multitude of athletes have disclosed that Carter has done a wonderful job in showing his stance in the height of racism since the death of George Floyd.

 These same athletes have also revealed that seeing so much support from not only their athletic administrative staff, but ETSU students and the residents in the Johnson City area has made them feel as if they are finally being heard.